 Loans and grants for renewable energy and energy efficiency improvements for agricultural producers and rural small businesses.

-Agricultural producers and rural small businesses can apply for combined grant and loan guarantee funding up to 75% of total eligible project costs for renewable energy systems ($2,500-$1 m) and energy efficiency improvements ($1,500-$500,000).
+Agricultural producers and rural small businesses can apply for loan guarantees and grants for renewable energy systems ($2,500-$1 m) and energy efficiency improvements ($1,500-$500,000).
+Combined grant and loan-guarantee funding could cover up to 75% of project costs.

 Eligible entities include agricultural producers and rural small businesses.

-Funding for utilities, states, and Tribes for projects to increase the resilience of the electric grid.
+Funding for utilities, state and local government, nonprofits, and Tribes for projects to increase the resilience of the electric grid.

-Electric grid operators, electricity storage operators, electricity generators, transmission owners and operators, distribution providers, fuel suppliers, Tribes, states, and utilities are eligible depending on which part of the grant they are applying for.
+Electric grid operators, electricity storage operators, electricity generators, transmission owners and operators, distribution providers, fuel suppliers, Tribes, state and local governments, nonprofits, and utilities are eligible depending on which part of the grant they are applying for.

 Funding to support Tribal investment in energy-related projects by providing direct loans or partial loan guarantees to Federally-recognized Tribes.